Experience

 Fighting for Teacher Safety During COVID

 In 2020, our school board decided to follow the scientists' advice when operating our schools.
+Limitations were put on how our schools operated to keep the virus from spreading.
+Ongoing research proved that this was the safest plan.
 Then right after the 2020 election, a couple of school board members and some county commissioners met behind closed doors and worked out “a deal.”
 I and other board members were kept in the dark about this meeting.

 The commissioners' goal was to open the schools up within weeks, with no restrictions or safety measures in place, at the height of the pandemic.
-In return, our teachers would receive higher supplements at the end of the year.
+In return, our teachers would receive higher supplements at the end of the year from the County Commissioners.
 This was at least a month before the teachers had a chance to receive the newly developed vaccines.
+Those school board members literally sprung this plan on the three newly sworn in members at 11 o'clock at night during their first meeting, hoping they would vote in favor of this plan due to the timing of the vote.

-Over the next two months I and some other board members managed to prevent them from doing so until after the teachers received the vaccines.
+They did approve of the opening, but over the next two months I and some other board members managed to prevent them from doing so until after the teachers received the vaccines.
+This “deal” was done, in my opinion, for political and personal reasons, not for what was best for our schools.

 I will never sacrifice our community members' lives or needs to gain personally, politically or professionally while serving.